VueGWT/vue-gwt/docs/guide/essentials/the-vue-instance.md

 ## Component Properties and Methods

-In addition to data properties, Vue instances expose a number of useful instance properties and methods.
+In addition to data properties, Vue instances exposes a number of useful instance properties and methods.
 These properties and methods are prefixed with `$` to differentiate them from proxied data properties.

 In Vue GWT these methods and properties are defined in `VueComponent`, usually with the same name.